 Vanderbilt-Ingram Cancer Center is at the forefront of leading care for skin cancer, including melanoma.
 We offer clinical trials, where patients have access to the latest approaches not yet available as standard care.
 We also provide the ultimate in personalized care, using the genetic changes in the cancer’s DNA to plan the most effective treatment method for you.

-Our team of expert surgeons and oncologists ensure a precise diagnosis and then develop a personalized treatment plan for you.
-At Vanderbilt-Ingram, you will find:
+Our team of experts ensure a precise diagnosis and then develop a personalized treatment plan for you.
+At Vanderbilt, you will find:

-- Collaborative, patient-focused care: You may require the expertise of surgeons, radiation oncologists and plastic surgeons, depending on the location of the cancer.
+- Collaborative, patient-focused care: You may require the expertise of dermatologists, Mohs specialists, surgical oncologists, medical oncologists, radiation oncologists and plastic surgeons, depending on the type and location of the cancer.
 Our doctors share expertise and collaborate as a team to get you the most effective results.
 Patients often come to our center for a second opinion on their diagnosis and treatment options.

-- Advanced research and treatment: As a research-based university and medical center, we are at the forefront of the latest treatments for melanoma, an aggressive form of skin cancer.
+- Advanced research and treatment: As a research-based cancer center, we are at the forefront of the latest treatments for melanoma, an aggressive form of skin cancer.
 Our commitment to research means that you receive the most current, sophisticated treatment available.